toliaqat/xenon-wiki/Authorization-and-Authentication-Tutorial.md

 1. The `documentAuthPrincipalLink` is `/core/authz/users/13e016c6-d69e-41f0-9ffc-e7e9939227a0`.
 That happens to be our example user.
 1. The `documentKind` is `com:vmware:xenon:services:common:ExampleService:ExampleServiceState`.
 These will be example service documents, at /core/examples.

+That is, example services owned by the example user.

-The second user group in the list (406c1eae...) is defined by a simpler query with one clause.
+The second resource group in the list (406c1eae...) is defined by a simpler query with one clause.
 Rephrasing it, they will find the services for which the following is true:

 1. There is a `documentSelfLink`

+All services have a documentSelfLink, so this resource group will specify all resources.
 That will be all services, so this resource group will be used for the admin user.

+_Aside:_ You might think that Xenon will evaluate this query (Find all services) then match see if the desired service is in that list.
+In fact, the query is used as a filter and is efficient.

 ### 3.3.4 Roles
 A role says: A user group X may do some set of operations (e.g. GET, POST, PATCCH) on the resources defined by a resource group.
 Let's look at the resource groups we have: